10 Best Banks for Small Business in 2023

 - You want multiple options for business checking as Huntington offers four different business checking options with no monthly fees or waivable fees

-As one of the biggest SBA 7(a) lenders in the nation, Huntington Bank is one of the best banks for small business.
-Despite being geographically limited to 11 states, it is one of the leading SBA lenders.
-It was the No. 2 SBA lender in 2021, with almost 3,000 SBA loans for approximately $600 million.
-As of Oct.
-14, 2022, Huntington had issued more than 5,600 SBA loans in 2022 for slightly less than $1 billion, according to SBA.gov.
+As one of the nation’s biggest SBA 7(a) lenders, Huntington Bank is one of the best banks for small businesses.
+It is the No. 1 SBA lender in 2022 by loans provided, with 5,675 SBA loans for just shy of $1 billion.
+As of August 10, 2023, Huntington had issued almost 6,000 SBA loans in 2023 for more than $1.05 billion, according to SBA.gov.

 It seems to focus on the quantity of SBA loans rather than large SBA loan amounts.
-According to SBA Lenders, the average SBA loan given by Huntington was $204,755 in 2021.
-The minimum loan was $1,500, with the maximum being $5 million.
+According to SBA Lenders, the average SBA loan given by Huntington was $175,818 in 2022.

 What We Like